heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 **Game of Life functionalities**

 - [x] Investigate and decide a data structure for storing cell states
-- [ ] The game state is returned after one tick
+- [x] TO CONSIDER: The game state is returned after n ticks
 - [x] Live cell with no neighbours dies after one tick
 - [x] Live cell with two neighboring cells remains unchanged after one tick
 - [x] Live cell with three neighboring cells remains unchanged after one tick